Blendify/blender-manual/trunk/blender_docs/manual/movie_clip/tracking/clip/editing/solve.rst

 .. note::

-   Please note, that this is special type of camera solver and it behaves different from regular solver.
+   This is special type of camera solver and it behaves different from regular solver.
    It means using more tracks doesn't imply more accurate solution.
    Having 5-10 tracks on frame is likely what shall be commonly used for this kind of solver.